D4VOS/true-random-number-generator/README.md

 The quality of the generated numbers depends mainly on the video file.
 Ideally, it should be as dynamic as possible.
 The generator generates a million numbers in a maximum of 10 seconds (depending on your CPU, of course)

-Numbers are saved as raw binary so a million 8-bit numbers will take up exactly 1MB
+Numbers are saved as raw binary so a million 8-bit numbers will take up exactly 1,000,000 bytes
 ##### Executing:

 ```python main.py --new [range of numbers]```